 The pasilla pepper is a mild pepper typically used for cooking, particularly in Mexican dishes.
-Learn more about the pasilla pepper here.
+They are so delicious in soups, sauces, and many more dishes; learn more about the pasilla pepper here.

 What are chiles pasillas?

-Well, all chile pasillas start off their life as fresh chilaca peppers, being grown and picked from the plant.
+All chile pasillas start as fresh chilaca peppers grown and picked from the plant.
 Then, they’re ripened and completely dried.
 Once that process is complete, they’re officially chiles pasillas.

 Is Chile pasilla the same as chile ancho?

 No – these two types of chile pepper are different since they come from two different plants.
-However, it’s worth pointing out that both plants are native to the same rough region of the world (from southern North America to northern South America), so the plants are quite similar.
-They have evolved alongside one another, creating a chile pepper that has similar flavors.
+However, it’s worth pointing out that both plants are native to the same rough region (from southern North America to northern South America), so the plants are quite similar.
+They have evolved alongside one another, creating a chile pepper with similar flavors.